ryankarlos/AWS-ML-services/projects/forecast/README.md

 ![](../../screenshots/forecast/manning-forecast-p10-p50-p90-plot.png)

-We can also further analyse the results stored in S3 directly from [Athena](https://aws.amazon.com/blogs/big-data/analyzing-data-in-s3-using-amazon-athena/) or or create external tables in [Redshift Spectrum](https://aws.amazon.com/premiumsupport/knowledge-center/redshift-spectrum-external-table/) which reference database in Glue Data Catalog.
+We can also further analyse the results stored in S3 directly from Athena or create external tables in Redshift Spectrum which reference database in Glue Data Catalog [6][7].
 This will allow simple queries to be run without having to load data into Redshift tables.
 We can also query the data using Athena as it can access the Glue Data Catalog.
 When mapping data stored in S3 bucket as external tables, the path to the S3 file needs to be passed to the `LOCATION` parameter in the query.

 #### Terminating resources